earthcomputing/CellAgent/README.md

 ## e1000e device driver with "Atomic Link" (tm?) modifications

-    In order to minimize maintenance cost, rather than putting all source files under git control, a slight more compilicated build is used.
+    In order to minimize maintenance cost, rather than putting all source files under git control, a slightly more compilicated build is used.
 The build starts with media files (tarballs) downloaded directly from Intel, to which Earth Computing specific patches are applied (i.e. via a single patch file).

     The build then combines the patch intel files with a set of Earth Computing additional files.